ambroseahawo/portfolio/src/content/legal/privacy-policy.md

 ## 2. Information We Collect

 ### a.
 Personal Information (You Provide Directly)
-- Contact Form: Name, email address, and message content.
+- Contact Form: Name, email address, phone number, company, and message content.
-- Newsletter Signup: Email address.
 - Comments or Feedback (if applicable): Name, email, and message.

 ### b.
 Automated Information (Collected Indirectly)